 \subsubsection{Epoch of maximum brightness}

 We used the unfiltered photometry obtained from the Kleinkaroo Observatory in South Africa and reported by Monard to the TNS to estimate the time of maximum light.
 In Fig. \ref{maximum_polyfit_fig} we show the reported photometry fitted using a second order polynomial to estimate the SN\,2022jli maximum brightness.
 From the polynomial fit we obtained that the epoch of maximum brightness ($t_{\mathrm{max}}$) was on MJD$= 59709.6 \pm 1.2$\,days at an unfiltered brightness of $14.29 \pm 0.02$ mag, where the uncertainties are estimated using the covariance matrix of the polynomial fit.
 Conservatively, we assume an error on $t_{\mathrm{max}}$ equal to the time lapse between the discovery and the estimated epoch of maximum light, and an error on the brightness equal to the uncertainty on the closest photometric epoch, this is $t_{\mathrm{max}}= 59709.6 \pm 5.4$\,days and $14.29 \pm 0.05$ mag.
+Hereafter we will refer to this epoch as the maximum time unless otherwise indicated.
 Our estimate of the epoch of maximum brightness is consistent with the phase reported based on the spectroscopic classification of \citet{2022TNSCR1261....1G}.